 This kind of machine is a ramp.
 The Ancient Egyptians probably used ramps to move the stones to build the pyramids.

 What do people move with this inclined plane?

-What work do people use the wedge to do?
+What work did these people use the wedge to do?

 What kinds of mathematics have people applied to make these tools?
-For example, they may not have used degrees, but each of these tools involves angles.
+For example, each of these tools involves angles.